namanmodani/denotia/README.md

 We employed the following software while building Denotia.

-- Python to program the DL model
-- FreeSurfer and GrayNet to process T1-weighted MRI scans from FTLDNI
+- FreeSurfer and GrayNet to process T1-weighted MRI scans from FTLDNI.
+This helps extract the cortical thickness, and then converted into 2D network graphs.
-- PyTorch Geometric to build the GNN
+- PyTorch Geometric to build the GNN.
+This comprises of two sets: the [GraphSAGE](https://antonsruberts.github.io/graph/graphsage/) layers, and the dense differentiable pooling layers.
-- Heroku to create and deploy the web app for end-user access
+- Bootstrap and Heroku to deploy the web app for end-user access.